benhartig/temp/infrastructure/README.md

 > ### cms-cert

-Creates a certificate in the AWS Certificate Manager for use in a Cloudfront Distrubution for the hosted Sanity.io Studio cms stack.
+Creates a certificate in the AWS Certificate Manager for use in a Cloudfront Distribution for the hosted Sanity.io Studio cms stack.

 Stack(s) currently deployed: